scraly/ovhcloud-kubernetes-cookbook/README.md

 * GitOps (ArgoCD)
 * ...

-Start installing/deploying your first managed Kubernetes!
+Start installing/deploying your managed Kubernetes cluster and deploying awesome tools into it!